It was a year of new things for the polytechnic in 1989, with a new name, a new associate director and a new building

 Turoa Royal explained that the design of the building with its two touching circles was a specific reference to Pacific culture.
 "When you look at it, it's not a square building, it's round.
 We wanted to capture some of the building shapes of the Pacific and a lot of their important building shapes are round.
 The college needed to express the culture of the people around us."

-The original administration centre, which had been one of the first prefabricated buildings completed in 1985, became offices for the health faculty, until it was finally removed in 2011 to make way for the Wikitoria Katene building.
+The original administration centre, which had been one of the first prefabricated buildings completed in 1985, became offices for the health faculty until it was finally removed in 2011 to make way for the Wikitoria Katene building.

 Tutors Owen Mapp, Michel Tuffery and Hemi Wiki carved a mural into one of the cinderblock walls of the Sir Paul Reeves wing of the new building.
 Called Whakatupu: Growth: Tupu, the artists described how the mural represented "growth within Whitireia Community Polytechnic and the Porirua community as a whole."
-They described how "The heart of this concept is represented by an embryo, being the beginning of life, with the roots below searching the soil, nurturing the tree of life above, growing with the mountain of this area, Whitireia.
+They described how "The heart of this concept is represented by an embryo, is the beginning of life, with the roots below searching the soil, nurturing the tree of life above, growing with the mountain of this area, Whitireia.
 Our taniwha represents the people of this land, since past, though they remain as guardians, kaitiaki."

 The three tutors had sought through their carving to embellish the Whitireia campus and this was the first of many times that the artists of Whitireia would add to the mana and wairua of the campus with their work.
 This would come full circle in 2013 when James Molnar, who studied under Owen Mapp and Michel Tuffery, created many of the graphic elements used throughout the Wikitoria Katene building, with the chisel and hammer now replaced by computer-aided design and moulded concrete.